 It is hard to imagine what Japan is going to be like before you get there.
 Try to picture ancient temples on a mountain-side and also the most hi-tech and modern cities on the planet in the same country.
 Old traditions are highly revered, yet so is innovation and embracing the new.

-There is also a wide array of activities to immerse yourself into in Japan.
-There are pristine temples, castles and shrines to visit and discover how life was in the old ways, before moving onto a sushi rolling class and learning about how to make the most delicious and fresh sushi rolls.
+There is also a wide array of activities to immerse yourself in Japan.
+There are pristine temples, castles, and shrines to visit and discover how life was in the old ways, before moving onto a sushi rolling class and learning about how to make the most delicious and fresh sushi rolls.
 You can then take a stroll through a bamboo forest or take a Japanese Samurai sword class to test your skills!

 So there you have it!